camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 ### Create a new project and file

+First, you must create the BPMN diagram file and project.

 1. Open Modeler, and click **New project**.
 Every file in Web Modeler requires a project.
 2. Select **Create new > BPMN diagram**.
 3. Give your file a descriptive name.
-For example, 'Decide for Dinner'.
+For example, `Decide for Dinner`.
 4. Make sure to name the process itself as well.
 Click the empty canvas, and specify the process name and technical ID in the properties panel.
 This specifies how the process appears in other Camunda 8 components.

 ### Design the process

+Next, you must design the process in Modeler.

 :::note

-Make sure you are in **Implement** mode as this allows you to configure the process technical details.
+Check you are in **Implement** mode as this allows you to configure the process technical details.
 <img src={ImplementModeImg} style={{width: 250}} alt="Active implement mode tab" />

 :::